andreszs/cordova-plugin-in-app-updates/README.md

 ### setSnackbarOptions

-Notice this method is not mandatory, default (english) strings will be shown if now called.
+Notice this method is not mandatory, default (english) strings will be shown if not called.

 ```javascript
 var onSuccess = function (strSuccess) {